Tears That Are Seen

 The Comfort of God

-And instead of turning away from that place, Jesus leans into it.
+Instead of turning away from that pain, Jesus leans right into it.

-The comfort Jesus speaks of isn’t quick or shallow.
-It’s not about pretending everything is okay.
-It’s the steady, quiet nearness of the Father.
-God doesn’t stand far off, waiting for you to get past your pain.
-He comes close to it.
-He sees what others don’t see.
-He understands what you can’t even put into words.
+The comfort Jesus promises isn't shallow.
+It’s not a quick fix or a pat on the back.
+It’s the steady, quiet nearness of a Father who understands.
+God doesn’t stand far off, waiting for you to "get over it."
+He comes close to your pain.
+He sees the things others miss, and He understands the feelings you can't even put into words.

-And little by little, in His time, He begins to heal what’s been hurt.
+Little by little, in His time and in His way, He begins to heal those hidden places.

 Sherri Stout Faamuli